 If you want to enter the tech space, help desk jobs are a good place to start.
 The role helps increase your knowledge of various technologies and hone communication skills by assisting customers or other employees with technical issues.
 As such, the role requires excellent problem-solving abilities, as well as patience, a friendly attitude and the ability to work as part of a team.
 A solid understanding of relevant hardware, software and network programs is key.

-Computer support positions will likely increase by 11 percent over the next eight years, according to the BLS.
-The 25th percentile salary is $32,000, but large companies or firms may pay closer to the midpoint of $38,000.
+Computer support positions will likely increase by 11 percent by 2026, according to the BLS.
+The 25th percentile salary is $32,250 for the first tier, but large companies or firms may pay closer to the 95th percentile salary of $55,000.

 Companies rely on project assistants to help bring projects to completion in a timely fashion and ensure the budget is respected.
 These professionals work with internal and external teams to run major programs, coordinate schedules and track deadlines and progress — experience that employers look for in many roles you might seek as your career moves forward.

 Required skills include excellent communication and an extensive knowledge of database and project management software.
-Entry-level salaries range from $30,500 to $37,000.
+Entry-level salaries range from $30,750 to $37,500 at the midpoint.